Film Spoilers and

 Although foreshadowed by earlier events, it was still a shocking death scene in the film's conclusion.

-He fell onto the stone floor and bled to death - punctuated by the peals of bells and quick images from earlier in the film.
+He fell onto the stone floor and bled to death - punctuated by the peals of bells, swirling camera angles, and quick images from earlier in the film.
 John's funeral at a Venetian canal-side church ended the film.

 Major Kong Rode The H-Bomb To Nuclear Detonation, Triggering the Doomsday Machine, To Dr. Strangelove's Delight